 Citibank is another sizeable national banking institution.
 Like Chase Bank, you’ll find Citibank offers a wide variety of banking products with competitive rates.
-Since both are traditional-style banks, you will find that Chase and Citibank checking account fees are higher than online banks.
+Since both are traditional-style banks, you will find that Chase and Citibank bank account fees are higher than online banks.

 However, if you want to distinguish between the two, Chase is a better option if you wish for greater access to branches, as Chase has a more extensive network.
-Chase also has a cheaper overdraft protection feature.

 Although Chase is one of the biggest banks in the USA, with over 4,700 branches, Discover Bank's reputation is excellent when it comes to customer service.
 Discover provides access to 24/7 customer support if you have any queries or issues.